 Jason is a third-year Ph.D. student at the University of Minnesota, Twin Cities, focusing on two areas: hypersonic aerodynamics and biofuel combustion chemistry.
 From 2006 to 2010, he worked at the NASA Jet Propulsion Laboratory, where he helped design the Mars Science Laboratory “Curiosity” rover, currently exploring the surface of Mars.
 An avid backpacker and canoeist, he became involved with the North Star Chapter in 2010, joining the Campus Beyond Coal student group and leading its Research Committee.
 Jason believes in the vital role scientists play in public discourse on the environment, and on urgent challenges like climate change.

-C. Scott Cooper — Vice Chair
+C. Scott Cooper — Executive Committee Chair

 Luther Dale has been involved in environmental issues for over 30 years, most recently as a member of the Club’s Shoreview Green Community and Building Environmental Communities Steering Committee.
 He is an avid hiker, biker and canoeist and is currently a pastor at Incarnation Lutheran Church in Shoreview.